Andrettin/Wyrmsun/readme.txt

 - Added day/night cycles.

 * Units
-- Human units now have a sight malus at night.
+- Human units now have a sight bonus at day, and a sight malus at night.
+- Goblin and kobold units now have a sight malus at day, and a sight bonus at night.
+- Bats now have a sight malus at day, and a sight bonus at night.
+- Units now use their sight range as their reaction range.

 -----------------------------------------------------------------------
 - 1.1.8